MeltanoLabs/Meta/README.md

 ### Contributors

-MeltanoLabs contributors are community members who volunteer to actively make contributions and review pull requests/issues within MeltanoLabs repositories but dont have an explicit maintainer status on any one repository.
+MeltanoLabs contributors are community members who volunteer to actively make contributions and review pull requests/issues within MeltanoLabs repositories but don't have an explicit maintainer status on any one repository.
 This group of community members will be part of the `labs` slack channel and will be the first to hear about repositories that need new maintainer volunteers and general maintenance requests.

 ### Maintainers

-Connector maintainers are community members who have stepped up to take temporary ownership of a repository's maintainenance.
+Connector maintainers are community members who have stepped up to take temporary ownership of a repository's maintenance.
 Community members can volunteer to be owners of a connector for a specific duration of time.
 This is much more light weight and very different from asking for full-time permanent fork owners.
 The developer can support for the project scope or time duration that makes sense.